Frane Šore Čelik: Biography

 After serving the military deadline, he returned to his village and continued his revolutionary work.
 In 1938 a local reader Seljačka sloga was established in the Špika Bunde house in the village and he was its first president.
 He was included in the forming of the party cell of KPH – Donji Seget, founded in August 1939.
 At the time of the capitulation of the kingdom of Yugoslavia, he found himself a reservoir on the battery of Novica on Drvenik Veliki, from where he brought a lot of ammunition and weapons.

 After the occupation of the Kingdom of Yugoslavia, and on the basis of the Roman Treaties, the establishment of Italian monarchist-fascist authorities in his native Seget, he was actively involved in the gathering of weapons and ammunition in preparation for the uprising and resistance against the occupier.
 He participated in the organization of the "shock group" in Seget Donji, which organized and performed the first diversion actions, such as the demolition of telephone and telegraph poles in Marina and Gornji Seget, and in cooperation with the Trogir communists, the demolition of the HDŽ train in Labin Dread, which carried oil for the Ustasha garrison in Sinj.
 After the arrival of an occupier, under the party directive, he went into an illegal secret life.
 Italian police and authorities searched for him on the basis of local spies' testimony, such as Filip Bilota, whose name is mentioned in Italian documents.
 The Carabinieri arrested Čelik in August 1941, in Seget Donji; he was released after several days' detention with the obligation to report back to their office in Trogir.

 He departed from the partisans unit on April 24, 1942, where he was assigned to the Livno partisan squad, where he was soon appointed as an exemplary fighter and was assigned as platoon commander and then deputy commander of the company.
 In the battles in which he participated, he emerged as an unforgiving fighter.
-He attempted suicide on June 12, 1942, in the village Vidimlije in Glamoč, while fighting with Chetniks.
+He attempted suicide on June 12, 1942, in the village of Vidimlije near Glamoč, while fighting with Chetniks, at the time the place was in the Italian occupation zone of the Independent State of Croatia.